Miami Federal Crime Attorney

 Firearms Offenses: Gun-related crimes (such as a felon in possession of a firearm, carrying a concealed weapon, possession of a stolen weapon, etc.) are being increasingly prosecuted and can result in serious sentences.

 Julia Kefalinos is ready and able to assist you in preparing a defense to your federal charges.
 Through a carefully targeted and aggressive defense, Julia Kefalinos can help you avoid some of the serious ramifications that come from a federal crimes accusation and/or conviction.
-Contact her today for a consultation at (305) 856-2713.
+Contact our experienced Miami federal crime attorney today for a consultation at (305) 856-2713.